-Since 2006, the PCP has been taking steps to ensure that the voice of Pacific Islands on climate change is heard loud and clear in the Australian and global community.
+Since 2006, the PCP has been taking steps to help ensure that the voice of Pacific Islands on climate change is heard loud and clear in the Australian and global community.
 Our speakers have presented on a range of topics, including:

 - The impacts of climate change on Pacific Islands, particularly Kiribati and Tuvalu